Is It Worth It? (Pros, Cons & More)

 No internet connection = no QuickBooks Online.
 Some users report that the software has occasional downtime and server maintenance, which may affect your work.

-QuickBooks’ mobile app doesn’t have all the features of the QuickBooks Online web version, and we should mention that QuickBooks doesn’t have late payment reminders either (yet).
+QuickBooks’ mobile app doesn’t have all the features that you would expect to see on their Online web version, and we should mention that QuickBooks doesn’t have late payment reminders either (yet).

 The software is only limited to one kind of invoice, unlike FreshBooks, which allows you to customize and create different types of invoices.